orchidsoftware/orchid.software/source/en/docs/attachments.md

 ## Reload

-Thanks to the hash, attachments are not downloaded again, instead a link is created in the database to the required physical file, allowing efficient use of resources.
+Thanks to the hash, attachments are not downloaded again; instead, a link is created in the database to the required physical file, allowing efficient use of resources.
 The file will be deleted only when all links are destroyed.

 ## Remove

 Attachments won't be removed after model removal automatically.
 In case when your attachments can't exist without a model, you should remove them on model `deleting` events manually.
 If you delete a row from the `attachments` table, the file won't be deleted.
 To clear your attachments, you need to use `delete()` function on the `Attachment` model.
-In that case, an additional check will proceed, if there no link to the file - it will be deleted.
+In that case, an additional check will proceed.
+If there no link to the file - it will be deleted.
 You can do it using [relationships](https://laravel.com/docs/master/eloquent-relationships) and [observers](https://laravel.com/docs/master/eloquent#observers).

 Let's come back to our example with `hero` relation from ["Manage file attachments"](/en/docs/quickstart-files)